barbarer/py4e-int/_sources/files/Exercises.rst

     :feedback_a: A for loop is typically used to iterate through the lines in a file.
     :feedback_b: A while loop can be used to run through lines in a file, but to iterate through, it is more common to use a for loop.

-    What type of loop is used to iterate through the lines in a file?
+    What type of loop was used in this chapter to iterate through the lines in a file?

 .. mchoice:: fileEx_catch
     :practice: T